Ulviyya Hamzayeva

 Ulviyya Hamzayeva (born 30 April 1982) is a politician and painter from Azerbaijan.

 Education

 Hamzayeva graduated from Nakhchivan State University in 2003.
-She is an author of monument raised in Nakhchivan to Genocide of Azerbaijanians.
-Studied MA in Arts and currently pursuing a PhD.
+She is an author of the monument raised in Nakhchivan to Genocide of Azerbaijanians.
+She studied MA in Arts and currently pursuing a PhD.

 Career

 Ulviyya has been teaching art and art history in Nakhchivan State University since 2005.
-She has been awarded with the title “Honored Artist of Nakhchivan Autonomous Republic” in 2008.
+She was awarded with the title “Honored Artist of Nakhchivan Autonomous Republic” in 2008.
 In 2009 she was awarded with the title “Honored Artist of Azerbaijan Republic” by President of Azerbaijan Republic.
-Ulviyya Hamzayeva has been elected as Chairman of “Artists Union of Nakhchivan Autonomous Republic” in February 2011.
-Since 2013 she is real member of World Academy of Arts "New Era".
-Ulviyya Hamzayeva is a Member of National Assembly of Azerbaijan Republic since 2015.
+Ulviyya Hamzayeva was elected as Chairperson of “Artists Union of Nakhchivan Autonomous Republic” in February 2011.
+Since 2013 she has been a member of World Academy of Arts "New Era".
+Ulviyya Hamzayeva has been a Member of National Assembly of Azerbaijan Republic since 2015.
 Her works belong to local museums, private and public collections.